 By default, the Nomad cache share

 (NomadSHR) is limited to six concurrent connections by Windows.
 This means that up to six Nomad peers (machines that request the download) can obtain content from the master at any given time (the machine that wins the election on the subnet and becomes the central source for the download).
-Under normal circumstances, if a Nomad client tries to connect to the master and all six connections are in use, the client retries later.
+Under normal circumstances, if a Nomad client tries to connect to the master and all six connections are in use, the Nomad client retries later.

-The FanOut feature compensates for this limitation by enabling the client to ask for an alternative peer on the same subnet that has the content it needs – any other peer on the subnet can respond to this request but will only do so if it meets certain criteria (it must have more content that the client requesting it, it must have available connections on its own
+The FanOut feature compensates for this limitation by enabling the Nomad client to ask for an alternative peer on the same subnet that has the content it needs – any other peer on the subnet can respond to this request but will only do so if it meets certain criteria (it must have more content than the Nomad client requesting it, it must have available connections on its own

 NomanSHR and it must not already be connected to a FanOut peer (a machine connected to the master share that responds to FanOut requests and allows other machines to connect to it).

 If a Nomad peer gets a Maximum connections limit when trying to connect to a master, it broadcasts a request who has more than a certain percentage of a package with a certain ID.